BTCMasterSoftware/profit-trailer/ISSUE_TEMPLATE.md

 <!--- Talk to Discord Support Staff first if you are not certain this is a bug. -->

 <!--- This ProfitTrailer issue tracker is **ONLY** used for reporting bugs. -->
-NO NEW FEATURES!
-Use [PT Enahancements](https://github.com/taniman/profit-trailer-enhancements) for Feature Requests.

 <!--- Provide a general summary of the issue in the Title above -->